-There will be migration guides and a compatibility build for Vue 3.
+There's a a migration guide, and there will be a compatibility build for Vue 3.
 A command line migration tool will also be available, helping you to automatically migrate as far as possible, and giving hints where you will need to upgrade manually.

-(All these infos are taken from the official FAQs in the Roadmap for Vue 3.
+(All these infos and recommendations are taken from the official FAQs in the Roadmap for Vue 3.
 Check them out if you have more questions!)

-There are already talks and articles available where you can learn more about new functionality.
-Take these with a grain of salt, as the new version is obviously still evolving.
+There are already resources available helping you can learn more about new functionality.

-If you're just starting out with Vue, don't hesitate to start learning with v2.
+If you're just starting out with Vue, don't hesitate to start learning with the vast v2 resources out there.
 Most key concepts of the framework stay the same, and your knowledge will still be valuable when v3 comes out.